 Perhaps the only question left is how much long Samsung Gear VR will hang on?
 Check back in a year – we think we know the answer.

 Virtual reality has always been challenged by the need to focus on technology.
 Google Daydream VR was a huge step in getting the tech out of the way.
 You just slipped the phone in the HMD, and you were off.
 The hand-controller was a model of design simplicity (too simple in fact).
 But the device was easy to use in workshops and public events.

 The three-year life space of Google Daydream VR is a reminder of how fast immersive tech is developing.
 And that if you don’t grab most of the market early on (à la Facebook), you end up with none.

 Google and Apple’s augmented reality face-off is already underway.
-But it doesn’t amount to much without the smartglasses to go with it.
+But it doesn’t amount to a whole lot without the smart glasses to go with it.
 Give it a year, two at most.

 We’ll miss the Daydream platform, but it’s time to move on.

 Emory Craig is a VR leader, consultant, and speaker with years of experience in art, new media, and higher education.
 He is actively engaged in innovative developments for AR and VR at the intersection of learning, games, and immersive storytelling.
 He is fascinated by virtual worlds, AI-driven avatars and the ethical implications of blurring the boundaries between the real and the virtual.